SUBSTANTIAL GAINFUL ACTIVITY

 On this website, we provide a list of free and low cost health resources in the Intermountain West.
 Click below to learn more about free and low cost options in your state:

 Additionally, if you cannot afford treatment, you can request that SSA send you to one of their doctors.
 You can visit one of SSA’s doctors for free.
 They will write a report about your medical conditions.
-Further information can be found here about your free SSA doctor exam.
+You can learn further information about your free SSA doctor exam.

-If the SSA sends you to a free exam with one of their doctors, then make sure that you bring the things that you use to help you walk or sit.
-For example, bring your cane or walker to the exam.
+If the SSA sends you to a free doctor exam, then bring your cane or walker to the exam.
 Also, if you use a brace for your back or other part of your body, then wear it.
 Finally, remember that at the SSA exam you could be under investigation.

 SUBSTANTIAL GAINFUL ACTIVITY AND APPLYING FOR BENEFITS